iamalexbrady/iamalexbrady.github.io/docs/_articles/miracles_and_mymbles.md

 I was really very sick with some type of food poisoning.
 After spending the afternoon curled on the bathroom floor, I relocated to the bed and tried to calm myself to sleep.
 Then my awareness was pulled away from perception.
 There was the world that I had previously identified as 100% of all that could be, and there was MORE.
 It was as if I was a sticker peeled away from the surface I’d been stuck to, in the process being moved through and into a previously not experienced dimension.
 All the world of perception became like a flat disc in my vision and it’s unreality and the reality of MORE were abundantly apparent.

-(I re-found this description by Tolle in 2021; it was like this.)
-The recollection he has at the beginning of A New Earth, his "I can't live with myself" and the experience of "the vpid" or how he calls it.
-Find the full book read on YouTube and watch like 20 minutes.

 A voice said in my head 6 times “There is literally nothing to be afraid of.”
 And after the sixth time, I actually mentally relaxed a bit and appreciated the view.
 Memory of that moment of deep understanding faded over time.
 I knew what I’d seen and attributed it to my studies in ACIM.
 I started the workbook after this.